 Short-Term:

-• Road maintenance should continue as necessary to maintain a safe roadway surface and may consist of milling, patching, and crack sealing of the ACP.
+Road maintenance activities such as milling and patching should continue as necessary to maintain a safe roadway surface.
+Crack sealing of the ACP should be done to limit rain fall and snow melt entering the crack network.

 Long-Term: